sbrown345/pyppet/README.txt

 ========================================================

 Known Issues:
 	.
-Xembed only works on Linux, what about OSX with X11?
+Xembed only works on Linux.

-	. the wnck-helper.py is a hack that leaves a dead Blender window open . keyboard entry fails on Gtk widgets if Blender's screen is clicked ( moving the Pyppet window captures keyboard focus again )
+	. the wnck-helper.py is a hack that leaves a dead Blender window open

+	. keyboard entry fails on Gtk widgets if Blender's screen is clicked ( moving the Pyppet window captures keyboard focus again )

+	. the UV/image editor must be open for WebGL streaming textures to work

+	. file open is not working
+		workaround set the file you wish to open as your startup default